 While allowing the exchange of valuable information on the state-of-the-art of UPF in the Mediterranean countries, the mandate of the WG7 is to develop a UPF networking strategy for the Mediterranean countries and to act as a neutral forum where nations can meet and develop agreements, as well as debate policy aspects on the UPF issues.
 In particular, WG7 focuses on the following priorities:

 Besides helping to meet the objectives of several international institution (see UPF website), the WG7 is also in line with the European Union Key action 12, which is to explore the potential of urban and peri-urban forests, and with the mandate of the European Forum on Urban Forestry (EFUF).
 Indeed, experience gained by the EFUF network needs to be extended to the whole Mediterranean region and the WG7 may ensure this function.

 Main fields of activity

 The members of the WG meets twice a year to present the outcomes of the ongoing activities, revise the work plan, explore new opportunities for collaborations.
-The next meeting of the Group will be held in Barcelona (Spain) on 29-30 May 2017, at the occasion of the European Forum on Urban Forestry (31 May-2 June 2017).
+The next meeting of the Group will be held in Rome (Italy) on 26-27 April 2018.
 Any expert from the Region interested in participating in the event can send an email to: firstname.lastname@example.org